-When accessing a many-to-one join property which does not exist, null is returned.5
+When accessing a join property which does not exist, a FetchNoneException is thrown.
+If the join is annotated as Nullable, null is returned in this case instead.

 Join property values are cached locally in the enclosing Storable.
 This feature is intended to improve the performance of queries that filter on a joined property.
-If the join result is null, it is cached only for Nullable joins.

 In the first example, an initial call to getHomeAddress results in the loading of an Address Storable by the UserInfo homeAddressID.
 Subsequent calls to getHomeAddress on the same Storable instance return the same Address instance.